What are the requirements to homeschool?

 As the parent-teacher, what are my tasks and responsibilities?

 Your primary task is to guide your child’s learning process.
-You may consult advisers or Parent Leaders when you need assistance by calling or messaging the Group Chat Support, Victorious Village and Email platforms.
-You are also encouraged to remain updated with announcements in the mentioned platforms and engage in the Zooming In parent-teachers meeting, webinars, and monitor your child’s Volt In classes and activities.
+You may consult advisers or teachers via the Chat Group Neighborhoods, our FB pages, and our contact details.
+You are also encouraged to remain updated with announcements in the mentioned platforms and engage in the Volt in for Parents and monitor your child’s Volt In classes and activities.

 What about grades and report cards?

-For Preschoolers, the ECCD Checklist serves as the Progress Report Card.
+For Preschoolers, the PECD Checklist serves as the Progress Report Card.

 At what age can I start homeschooling?

 Children aged 2-3 years old are considered Nursery Level, while children aged 4 are Pre-Kinder.
-Aside from the Quarterly Study Guide, Nursery and Pre-Kinder students are provided with free eBooks and join the Victorious Reader Volt-Ins.
+Aside from the Quarterly Study Guide, Nursery and Pre-Kinder students are provided with free learning materials and can join the engaging Preschool Volt in Events via Zoom.
 DepEd registration officially begins in Kinder when the child is 5 years old by the month/date indicated by DepEd.
 Students need to be at least 6 years old for Grade 1.

 Can I still homeschool even if I have a job?